blabla1337/skf-flask/skf/markdown/knowledge_base/35-knowledge_base--Dynamic_scripting_injection--.md

 **Solution:**

-Do not use direct userinput in the dynamic scripting function.
+Do not use direct user-input in the dynamic scripting function.